FOOD ALLERGY OIT TIPS AND TRICKS

 - Mix dose into a banana Oreo smoothie.

-- Mix dose into a Kool-Aid drink, a flavored drink mix powder.
+- Mix dose into Kool-Aid, a flavored drink mix powder stirred into water.
 Optionally dispense with a syringe.

 - Mix dose into chocolate milk.
 Add cinnamon or peppermint extract for extra masking effect.